 - Marker pen or Chinagraph pencil

-- Rotary tool such as a Dremel (I am using a Dremel 3000), with Flex Shaft or drill press (optional)
+- Rotary tool such as a Dremel (I am using a Dremel 3000), with a Flex Shaft or drill press (optional)

 - Diamond Drill bits (I'm using a 2mm small diamond core drill in these images, but a 2mm small Diamond drill bit with a solid end will work just as well, if not better, as they have a larger surface area and will therefore last longer, and are more robust)

-- Collet or adjustable chuck such as the Dremel Multi Chuck to hold the small drill bits
+- Collet or adjustable chuck such as the Dremel Multi Chuck to hold the small diamond drill bits

-- Shallow dish such as a plastic food container or sandwich box
+- Shallow dish such as a plastic food container, sandwich box or icecream tub

 - Piece of wood to rest your material on as you drill

-- Water (as a lubricant for your drill piece and to keep your drill bit and glass cool whilst drilling)
+- Water (acts as a lubricant and helps to keep your drill bit and glass cool whilst drilling)

 - Safety goggles and mask